Face Milling Basics

 G-Wizard set up for a 90 degree face mill…

-I selected my machine, material, and the indexable tool type.
+I selected my machine, workpiece material, and indexable tool type.
 I’m modeling a smallish 2″ diameter face mill with 4 inserts, and I have set the Lead Angle to be 90 degrees.
 My Cut Depth is 1/8″.

 I did do a couple of jazzy things.
 First, I’m doing a 60 percent width pass.
 This will give a better finish and go easier on the inserts in tough materials than a full width pass.
-Second, I have specified this an HSM cut.
+Second, I have specified this as an HSM cut.
 That’s HSM for “High Speed Machining.”

 I can do that since I will use a toolpath that arcs gently into the cut and I will arc the end of each pass to avoid a sharp corner and also to avoid completely leaving the cut.
 Those are CAM toolpath tricks that can really help you out on tool life, surface finish, and in this case, they let you opt for a big increase in feeds and speeds too.
 If your CAM won’t do those things the Conversational CNC Face Milling Wizard in G-Wizard Editor will do them very easily.